 CMS implementation plan

 Even if you outsource updating and maintenance, it will be valuable if some people within the business are able to use the CMS.
-It will help with business continuity, particularly if you need to change vendors.
-As part of the supplier selection process, you will have taken into account the levels and types of customer support, and your vendor should provide full documentation, including user manuals.
+It will help with business continuity, particularly if you need to change suppliers.
+As part of the supplier selection process, you will have taken into account the levels and types of customer support, and your supplier should provide full documentation, including user manuals.

 Read about website maintenance: options and requirements.

 Migration to a new site is vitally important, and you should consider having a test site working in parallel for some time, with access limited to key stakeholders so that you can investigate any issues.
 You can also use this test site for user acceptance testing (UAT).
 This training can involve suppliers, professional advisers, key staff and - if appropriate - key customers.
 The new site should only go live once you successfully complete UAT.